Indrashish95/Learning-spall-failure-with-Neural-Operators/README.md

 # Learning-spall-failure-with-Neural-Operators

-This repository contains the code and data for the ML part of the paper:
+This repository contains the code and data for the surrogate model part of the paper:

 Numerical and data-driven modeling of spall failure in polycrystalline ductile materials